michael105/slterm/src/slterm.1.rst

 CUSTOMIZATION
 =============

-**slterm** can be customized by editing makefile.config and src/config.h, afterwards (re)compiling the source code, or by editing the Xresources init files and compiling slterm with Xresources enabled.
+**slterm** can be customized by editing config.make and src/config.h, afterwards (re)compiling the source code, or by editing the Xresources init files and compiling slterm with Xresources enabled.

 AUTHORS
 =======

-Michael (misc) Myer, www.github.com/michael105
+(2020-2024) Michael (misc147), www.github.com/michael105

-See README and PATCHES for other authors.
+The code is based on st, the suckless terminal emulator, fetched from git 1.1.2020.

+The patches to st had been provided by:

+Tonton Couillon,
+Jochen Sprickerhof
+M Farkas-Dyck
+Ivan Tham
+Ori Bernstein
+Matthias Schoth
+Laslo Hunhold
+Paride Legovini
+Lorenzo Bracco
+variable for config)
+Kamil Kleban
+Avi Halachmi
+Jacob Prosser
+Augusto Born de Oliveira
+Kai Hendry
+Laslo Hunhold
+Matthew Parnell
+Doug Whiteley
+Aleksandrs Stier
+Devin J. Pohly
+Sai Praneeth Reddy

 LICENSE
 =======

-See the LICENSE file for the terms of redistribution.
+MIT, see the LICENSE file for the terms of redistribution.

 SEE ALSO
 ========